-If you think you need emergency contraception, you need answers fast.
+When you think you need emergency contraception, you need answers fast.
 The good news is you have a lot of reliable options that can help if you act quickly.
 Learn more about your choices and how they work.

-Understanding Emergency Contraception
+Emergency Contraception Explained

-Emergency contraception can help if you just had sex and something went wrong -- you forgot to use protection, you used it incorrectly, or the condom broke, for instance.
+It can help if you just had sex and something went wrong -- you forgot to use protection, you used it incorrectly, or the condom broke, for instance.
 It's also an important option for women who were forced to have sex.

 How It Works

 Emergency contraception works well.
 But you should take it quickly -- preferably within 24 hours of sex.
 Yes, it's often called the "morning after" pill.
 But really, the sooner you take it, the more effective it will be.
 Studies show that if you take emergency contraception within 72 hours of sex, you have only a 1% to 2% chance of getting pregnant.
-Some types can still work up to 5 days after sex.

 Types of Emergency Contraception

-- Plan B One-Step
+- Plan B One-Step (over-the-counter)

-- Ella.
+3. Ulipristal (ella, ellaOne) is a third type of emergency contraception pill.
+You need a prescription to get it.
 This form of emergency contraception doesn't use hormones.
 Instead, it's a drug called ulipristal acetate that blocks the effects of your own hormones.
 It's effective up to 5 days after sex.
 You need a prescription to get it.
 If you think you may already be pregnant, check with a doctor before using Ella.
 If you are, you should not take this drug.

-The advantage of the IUD is women can use it as long-term birth control -- it works for up to 10 years -- but it also works as emergency contraception if you get it within 5 days of sex.
+The advantage of the IUD is women can use it as long-term birth control -- it works for up to 10 years -- and also as emergency contraception if it is placed in the uterus within 5 days of sex.
 It may work better than pills, but getting it in time can be tricky.